Essential Guide to Working with International Freelancers

 Your contract should also include dispute resolution clauses in case you become embroiled in a lawsuit.
 Choosing governing law and venue provisions ahead of time will determine which laws will be used to examine the written agreement in court.
 As well, you will need to take into consideration laws from all countries involved.

 It is also crucial to indicate in the contract that the freelancer is an independent contractor who has the freedom to choose how they perform their work.
 Make sure that their responsibilities stated in the agreement fit the criteria of a contractor, not an employee, according to both US laws and the foreign freelancer’s local laws.
+Liquid supports Work Orders (WOs) / Statements of Work (SOWs) in foreign currencies or in USD and also support invoicing in foreign currencies or in USD.

 5. Be aware of the language barrier and potential differences in business norms when working with overseas freelancers and vendors.